 Taipei is an excellent choice if you’re looking to do a layover in Asia.
 Whether it’s your first visit to Taipei or you’ve been here many times before – there’s always something new to discover.

 To get a good glimpse of what the city has to offer, you’ll need at least six hours wait.
-Although this might not sound like much, you’ll be surprised how much you can do in this timeframe!
+Although this might not sound like much, you’ll be surprised how much you can do in Taipei with this timeframe!

 The very first step would be to get yourself from the airport to the city center.
 Taipei is served by two airports, but it’s most likely that you will be landing at Taoyuan International Airport.
-Luckily the new MRT line connects you directly to Taipei Main Station in less than 35 minutes.
-From here it’s easy to hop on another train to get to all the must-see spots!
+The easiest way to access the city is by MRT, which will get you to Taipei Main Station in less than 35 minutes.
+From there it’s easy to hop on another train to get to all the must-see spots!

 First, make your way to Taipei 101 – Taiwan’s most iconic landmark.
 And also the former tallest building in the world.
 I highly recommend grabbing a priority pass ticket to skip the lines – especially seeing that you might be pressed for time.
 Once you’ve taken in the panoramic views, head over to Xinyi’s shopping district for some retail therapy or people watching.
 This area is home to retailers, high-end boutiques, as well as tons of hipster restaurants.
 For those looking to sample celebrity chef, Jamie Oliver’s cooking, head to his restaurant in Shin Kong Mitsubishi Xinyi Place.

 If you still have a few hours to spare, make your way to Chiang Kai-shek Memorial Hall, which was built in honour of Taiwan’s former leader.
 Afterwards, head back to the main station where you’ll have no trouble sampling some of Taiwan’s most famous treats.
 Local specialities such as beef noodles, steamed buns (xiao long bao), pineapple cake and bubble milk tea should not be missed!